Izzywa/Database/DESIGN.md

-# About the Database;
+# About the Database
 ## Scope
 According to The World Health Organisation (WHO), AMR is one of the top global public health and development threats.
 It is estimated that bacterial AMR was directly responsible for 1.27 million global deaths in 2019 and contributed to 4.95 million deaths. [link](https://www.who.int/news-room/fact-sheets/detail/antimicrobial-resistance)

-The misuse and overuse of antimicrobials in humans, animals, and plats are the main drivers in the development of drug-resistant pathogens.
+The misuse and overuse of antimicrobials in humans, animals, and plants are the main drivers in the development of drug-resistant pathogens.

 The use of the database is primarily for healthcare workers to store information on their use of antibiotics.

-Example datasets taken from [AMR (FOR R)](https://msberends.github.io/AMR/index.html) and [antibiotic dataset from kaggle](https://www.kaggle.com/datasets/kanchana1990/antibiotic-dataset).
+Example datasets taken from [AMR (FOR R)](https://msberends.github.io/AMR/index.html).

-Although the datasets taken as an example was focused on the research of AMR and the microorganism, this database focuses on storing and collecting the information of the patient and the health practicioner.
+Although the datasets taken as an example focus on the research of AMR and the microorganisms, this database focuses on storing and collecting the information of the patient by the health practicioner.

 The data on the microorganism was simplified due to insufficient knowledge but taking into consideration their name, resistance, kingdom, and oxygen tolerance.
 - Each microorganism from the [AMR (FOR R)](https://msberends.github.io/AMR/index.html) dataset have a unique fullname and ID